 IF YOU ARE NOT SURE WHAT TO DO, YOU SHOULD GET HELP AS SOON AS POSSIBLE.
 FOR EXAMPLE YOU SHOULD CONTACT A SOLICITOR, YOUR LOCAL TRADING STANDARDS DEPARTMENT OR YOUR NEAREST CITIZENS’ ADVICE BUREAU.

-THIS NOTICE SHOULD INCLUDE A COPY OF THE CURRENT OFFICE OF FAIR TRADING INFORMATION SHEET ON DEFAULT.
+THIS NOTICE SHOULD INCLUDE A COPY OF THE CURRENT FINANCIAL CONDUCT AUTHORITY INFORMATION SHEET ON DEFAULT.
 THIS CONTAINS IMPORTANT INFORMATION ABOUT YOUR RIGHTS AND WHERE TO GO FOR SUPPORT AND ADVICE.
 IF IT IS NOT INCLUDED, YOU SHOULD CONTACT US TO GET ONE.

 NOTICE OF DEFAULT SUMS